-- 1. Provide distinctive educational programs for the professions that prepare students for work and citizenship and which: - are recognized by, and developed in collaboration with, the professions, particularly through practicum placements; - are accessible to students who have the capacity for university study - foster ethical practice; - promote international understanding including opportunities for international exchange; and - maintain high levels of satisfaction among graduates, employers and the University's communities. - 2.
-Conduct strategic and applied research of an international standard which: - creates new knowledge; - is applied for the benefit of our communities; - is responsive to emerging opportunities and challenges; - enhances collaboration with industry; - develops partnerships with professions, communities and other researchers; - facilitates opportunities for linkages with learning and teaching; and - focuses on agricultural sustainability, applied philosophy and public ethics, public and contextual theology, complex systems and professional practice. - 3.
-Continue to lead in the quality provision and flexible delivery of learning and teaching which: - is supported by well-researched curriculum and teaching methodologies; - uses research and technology to be flexible and responsive to student needs and feedback; - provides shared learning spaces and teaching experiences for students on and off campus; and - builds communities of learning especially amongst dispersed students. - 4.
-Continue to build institutional strength, reputation and sustainability by: - · adhering to the concept of 'One University'; - creating a culture that is responsive to organisational change and renewal; - aligning institutional values, planning and performance through commitment to quality and continual improvement; - ensuring ethical and effective governance practices and the responsible stewardship of resources: - forming collaborative networks and alliances with other institutions; and - attracting, retaining and developing committed, high quality staff and empowering them within a positive work environment.
+- 1. Provide distinctive educational programs for the professions that prepare students for work and citizenship and which: - Are recognised by, and developed in collaboration with, the professions, particularly through practicum placements - o Are accessible to students who have the capacity for university study - Foster ethical practice - Promote international understanding including opportunities for international exchange, and - Maintain high levels of satisfaction among graduates, employers and the University's communities - 2.
+Conduct strategic and applied research of an international standard which: - Creates new knowledge - o Is applied for the benefit of our communities - o Is responsive to emerging opportunities and challenges - Enhances collaboration with industry - Develops partnerships with professions, communities and other researchers - o Facilitates opportunities for linkages with learning and teaching, and - Focuses on agricultural sustainability, applied philosophy and public ethics, public and contextual theology, complex systems and professional practice - 3.
+Continue to lead in the quality provision and flexible delivery of learning and teaching which: - Is supported by well-researched curriculum and teaching methodologies - Uses research and technology to be flexible and responsive to student needs and feedback - Provides shared learning spaces and teaching experiences for students on and off campus, and - o Builds communities of learning especially amongst dispersed students - 4.
+Continue to build institutional strength, reputation and sustainability by: - Adhering to the concept of 'One University' - Creating a culture that is responsive to organisational change and renewal - Aligning institutional values, planning and performance through commitment to quality and continual improvement - Ensuring ethical and effective governance practices and the responsible stewardship of resources - Forming collaborative networks and alliances with other institutions, and - Attracting, retaining and developing committed, high quality staff and empowering them within a positive work environment